miurahr/omegat-textra-plugin/README.md

 # NICT TexTra Machine Translation API plugin for OmegaT

-This is an implementation of OmegaT plugin which support NICT TexTra Machine Translation API.
+This is an implementation of OmegaT plugin which support NICT TexTra Machine Translation API which are provided by NiCT for non-profit and OSS translations and Kawamura-International for Business translations.

 * [日本語の利用方法の説明](https://github.com/miurahr/omegat-textra-plugin/wiki/%E5%88%A9%E7%94%A8%E6%96%B9%E6%B3%95)